ddashon/data-rus-eng/README.md

 Producer: UiT The Arctic University of Norway

-Production Place: Norway
+Production place: Norway

-Grant Information: The Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (Diku): CPRU-2017/10027
+Grant information: The Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (Diku): CPRU-2017/10027

-Kind of Data: textual linguistic data
+Kind of data: textual linguistic data

-Data Sources: The illustrative material provided for each word form consists of authentic sentences created by native speakers of Russian and inspired data from the [Russian National Corpus](https://ruscorpora.ru/).
+Data sources: The illustrative material provided for each word form consists of authentic sentences created by native speakers of Russian and inspired data from the [Russian National Corpus](https://ruscorpora.ru/).